Karma-design/PyFlickrMining/README.md

 PyFlickrMining
 ==============

-Data mining using Python (Scikit-learn) on Flickr data
+Data mining using Python on Flickr data